 Make sure you have a custom container that is accessible to your Google Cloud service account.
 Complete Creating a derivative container to learn how to create a custom container from a Deep Learning Containers image.

-To create a Notebooks instance using a custom container, follow these steps:
+To create a user-managed notebooks instance using a custom container, follow these steps:

 On the New notebook instance page, provide the following information for your new instance: